Connect with others who understand.

 Lea este artículo en español

-Doctors and researchers have found that using more than one type of medication — called combination therapy — can be the most effective way to treat PAH.
-Each medicine targets a different part of the disease and may help you feel better and live a longer, healthier life.
+Doctors and researchers have found that for many people, using more than one type of medication — called combination therapy — can be the most effective way to treat PAH.
+Each medicine targets a different part of the disease and may help you feel better and live longer.

 What Is Combination Therapy?

-Monotherapy — taking a single medication for a disease or health condition — used to be the standard for treating pulmonary arterial hypertension.
+Monotherapy — taking one medication for a disease or health condition — used to be the standard treatment for PAH.
 However, studies found that people who took only one medication for their PAH tended to have worse outcomes.
 As a result, doctors began prescribing more than one medication at a time.

 These therapies may be combined in several ways.
-When determining your treatment plan, your doctor will consider factors such as the severity of your PAH, other health conditions you have (comorbidities), and your preferences and lifestyle.
+When choosing your treatment plan, your doctor will consider how severe your PAH is, other health conditions you have (comorbidities), and your preferences and lifestyle.

 How Does Combination Therapy Work?